 Indian Methods of Transportation

-The next step in the advance of Plains transportation was the pack-train of the early Spaniards.
+The next step in advance of Plains transportation was the pack-train of the early Spaniards.
 The idea was merely an importation from Europe, but its value in the development of the West is beyond computation.
 The work of the muleteer became almost an art, and there were few regions so isolated, either in mountain or plain, as to remain long unvisited by the pack-train.
-The distance traveled, and the value of merchandise and coins transported in this manner, are beyond estimate.
-In the early history of the Southwest, there were ordinary commercial routes, regularly traveled over, more than 1,500 miles long.
-In 1774 Captain Bautista Anza took such a train from Sonora, Mexico to San Francisco, California and Coronado wandered the Plains nearly two years, a pack-train bearing his supplies.
-On the old Vera Cruz Trail it is said that 70,000 mules were employed each year, the commerce carried on their backs reaching yearly a total of $64 million dollars.
-In those days everything went mule-back, the only concession made to travelers unable to ride in this way being a rude litter on shafts swung to the saddles of two mules walking in single file.
+The distance traveled and the value of merchandise and coins transported in this manner is beyond estimate.
+In the early history of the Southwest, there were ordinary commercial routes, regularly traveled over more than 1,500 miles long.
+In 1774 Captain Bautista Anza took such a train from Sonora, Mexico to San Francisco, California, and Coronado wandered the Plains nearly two years, a pack-train bearing his supplies.
+On the old Vera Cruz Trail, it is said that 70,000 mules were employed each year, the commerce carried on their backs, reaching yearly a total of $64 million dollars.
+In those days, everything went mule-back, the only concession made to travelers unable to ride in this way being a rude litter on shafts swung to the saddles of two mules walking in single file.
 Regular commercial routes, over which the pack-mules traveled in long columns, were early established between Mexico and the border Spanish settlements along the Rockies, and thus was the pack-train introduced upon the Plains.

 The Mexican Pack-Train